In this month's review, I discuss:

 I think this was due a long and somewhat confusing email and call to action.

 My call to action was too open-ended ("what do you think?").
 Some people suggest using a yes/no CTA to make it easier to reply.

 I'm also thinking of reducing the CTA to a "reply" instead of a "link" on the first email.
 This warms up the contact before asking for the link itself.

 I created 8 pieces of content in January, missing my target of 10 each month.

-I’ve also updated my strategy on content creation using the 80/20 rule.
+I've also updated my content strategy to align with the 80/20 rule.